Last updated:

 - 6 months of age

-- Infant typically prefers their mother or primary caretaker
+- An infant typically prefers their mother or primary caretaker

 - 9 months of age

 - Object permanence has developed.
-This makes the separation more difficult as the child realizes the caretaker has not disappeared but is gone
+This makes the separation more difficult as the child realises the caretaker has not disappeared, but is gone

 - Increased wariness of strangers